laramaleyeff1/swcrt-het/code_for_trial_planning/README.md

 <!-- ABOUT  -->
 ## About The Project

 This folder contains the code for trial planning mentioned in Section 5.1 and Web Appendix in “Assessing exposure-time treatment effect heterogeneity in stepped wedge cluster randomized trials”.
+CRT = Cluster randomized trial

     .
+    ├── README.md
     ├── compute_var_ratio.R                # Code to compute variance ratio of Model 4 vs. Model 1 that was used to create Table S6
-    ├── sim_swcrt_binary.R                        # Code to simulate a stepped wedge CRT with binary outcomes, for the purposes of estimating study power
+    ├── sim_swcrt_binary.R                 # Code to simulate a stepped wedge CRT with binary outcomes, for the purposes of estimating
+                                           # study power
-    ├── sim_swcrt_continuous.R                    # Code to simulate a stepped wedge CRT with continuous outcomes, for the purposes of estimating study power
+    └── sim_swcrt_continuous.R             # Code to simulate a stepped wedge CRT with continuous outcomes, for the purposes of estimating
-    └── README.md
+                                           # study power

 <p align="right">(<a href="#readme-top">back to top</a>)</p>